-Once an idea is proven to work, or becomes popular, it becomes an all out gold rush.
+Once an idea is proven to work or becomes popular, it becomes an all-out gold rush.
 But if you are the crazy person with the idea, you can get a massive head start ahead of your eventual competitors, even years sometimes.
 If people think an idea is crazy, or don’t see the need for it, or don’t see how it could be profitable, they won’t be working on it.
 This is a huge advantage and is why the first companies to bring an idea to market are often dominate their market.

 What if I fail?

 You’re going to fail, but this is good.
-No one has learned to walk without falling, fly without crashing or done anything without making mistakes.
-That’s ok, because you will get better at coming up with good ideas.
+No one has learned to walk without falling, fly without crashing or do anything without making mistakes.
+That’s ok because you will get better at coming up with good ideas.
 Just learn from your mistakes.
 You aren’t crazy for trying and giving it your best shot.
 Those who have good ideas but never do anything about them are crazy.
 They are the ones that never put themselves in the position to succeed.

 Now stop for a second and look at the greatest inventions and new products that have come about over the past 150 years.
 Almost all of their creators were treated as if they were crazy when they were working on their ideas.
-Consider the the airplane, the car, the computer, the cell phone, the smartphone, the private space company, the electric car, solar panels and robots.
+Consider the airplane, the car, the computer, the cell phone, the smartphone, the private space company, the electric car, solar panels, and robots.
 And then the crazy people that wanted to use the internet to watch movies, and send money, to actually purchase things, find a spouse, connect with friends, get your groceries delivered, press a button and have a regular car pick you up or find lodging at someone’s house or even tree house.

 Not safe, not possible, too expensive, people don’t want to deal with a machine, too complicated and besides, people already have blah and don’t need something new.
 People want to touch and see before they buy.
 They won’t want to buy it online.
-All these things might have been true at some point, until they were not true anymore.
+All these things might have been true at some point until they were not true anymore.

 Good ideas are always crazy until they’re not.